GA-Tutorials/CSS-Animation-Explained/README.md

   }

 ```
-The shorthand above has the following values: name of the animation, duration, delay, duration count, fill-mode, and direction.
+The shorthand above has the following values: name of the animation, duration, delay, duration count, fill-mode, and direction (Check for a table of options below).

-You can then use keyframes (think of a timeline) to change different css characteristics various times.
+You can then use keyframes (think of a timeline) to change different css characteristics at various times.

 ```css
 @keyframes you-animation {